 Head on over to our master blog post of Overnight Oats for more tips and differences between the type of oats and the healthy benefits.

 - Milk: Use your favorite dairy or dairy-free milk you like or have on hand.
-We usually like to use unsweetened almond milk for vegan overnight oats but coconut milk and cashew milk all work great for a vegan option.
+We usually like to use unsweetened almond milk but coconut milk, cashew milk all work great for a vegan option.

 - Fruit: Have fun with your toppings.
 Add fruit that won’t get mushy directly into the mason jar or toss them on directly on top of the oats when you’re ready to eat.

 - 3/4 cup liquid (water or your favorite milk)